TheRealNerdyDad/TheRealNerdyDad/content/posts/Getting Started - Basics and Tools.md

 ### [What is Azure?](https://learn.microsoft.com/en-us/training/modules/tour-azure-portal/1-introduction)

-Microsoft's Azure is a cloud platfom that provides compute, storage, and networking resources to build cloud-hosted applications.
+Microsoft's Azure is a cloud platform that provides compute, storage, and networking resources to build cloud-hosted applications.
 These resources can span across many different resources, such as full Virtual Machines (VMs), containers, or cloud-native apps; additional virtual disks for virtual machines, file servers as a service, or SQL as a service; or VPN gateways, networking groups, or load balancers.
 There are many choices, but what determines what resources you will use depends on what you are trying to accomplish.

 ## [Tools At Hand](https://learn.microsoft.com/en-us/training/modules/tour-azure-portal/2-azure-management)